Alex Verdugo Player Props: Red Sox vs. Rangers

 Alex Verdugo At The Plate

-- Verdugo has driven in a run in 24 games this year (31.6%), including seven games with more than one RBI (9.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has had at least one RBI in 32.5% of his games this season (25 of 77), with more than one RBI seven times (9.1%).
+He has also been responsible for three or more of his team's runs in two contests.

-- He has scored in 42 of 76 games this season, and more than once 10 times.
+- He has scored a run in 42 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.